Texas Seven: Escape

 On December 13, 2000, the seven carried out an elaborate scheme and escaped from the John B. Connally Unit, a maximum-security state prison near the South Texas city of Kenedy.

 At the time of the breakout, the reported ringleader of the Texas Seven, 30-year-old George Rivas, was serving 18 consecutive 15-to-life sentences.
-Michael Anthony Rodriguez, 38, was serving a 99-to-life term for contracting the murder of his wife by Rolando Ruiz Jr. (who was sentenced to death and subsequently executed in March 2017 for his involvement in the killing); while Larry James Harper, 37, Joseph Garcia, 29, and Patrick Henry Murphy Jr., 39, were all serving 50-year sentences.
+Michael Anthony Rodriguez, 38, was serving a 99-to-life term for contracting the murder of his wife by Rolando Ruiz Jr., who was later executed for the crime on March 7, 2017.
+Larry James Harper, 37, Joseph Garcia, 29, and Patrick Henry Murphy Jr., 39, were all serving 50-year sentences.
 Donald Keith Newbury, 38, the member with the longest rap sheet in the group, was serving a 99-year sentence.
-Randy Halprin, 23, was serving a 30-year sentence for injury to a child, and was the youngest member.
+The youngest member, Randy Halprin, 23, was serving a 30-year sentence for injury to a child.

-Using several well-planned ploys, the seven convicts overpowered and restrained nine civilian maintenance supervisors, including their boss, four correctional officers, and three uninvolved inmates, at approximately 11:20.
-The escape occurred during lunch and at count time; the "slowest" period of the prison day, when there was less surveillance of certain locations, such as the maintenance area.
-Most of these plans involved one of the offenders calling someone over while another hit the unsuspecting person on the head from behind.
-Once each victim was knocked unconscious, the offenders removed some of his clothing, tied him up, gagged him, and placed him in an electrical room behind a locked door full of electronics, including warning alarms.
-The attackers stole clothing, credit cards, and identification from their victims.
-The group impersonated prison officers on the phone and created false stories to ward off suspicion from authorities.

-After this first phase, three of the group made their way to the back gate of the prison, some disguised in stolen civilian clothing.
-They pretended to be there to install video monitors.
-One guard at the gatehouse was subdued, and the trio raided the guard tower and stole numerous weapons.
-Meanwhile, the four offenders who stayed behind called the prison tower guards to distract them.
-They then stole a prison maintenance pick-up truck, which they drove to the back gate of the prison, picked up their cohorts, and drove away from the prison.

-Michael Rodriguez's father had provided the men a getaway car.
-For this act, he was convicted of a crime himself.
+At around 11:20 a.m. the seven men overpowered prison workers and guards, took the latter’s uniforms, stole 14 handguns, a shotgun, an AR-15 rifle and more than 100 rounds of ammunition before fleeing north in a prison truck.
+The victims were left unconscious and tied up inside an electrical room.
+Rodriguez's father, Raul, had provided the men a getaway car.
+For this act, he was later convicted of escape and providing implements for escape.

 A Crime Library article about the seven compared the breakout to the June 1962 Alcatraz escape that occurred decades earlier.